fvergaracl/GAME/README.md

 ### Access to protected endpoint

-**IMPORTANT:** Several points is protected, in this case you must define a Role into de Realm that you choose, and add the **"AdministratorGAME"** to the user
+**IMPORTANT:** Several points is protected, in this case you must define a Role into de Realm that you choose, and add the **"AdministratorGAME"** into the client called "account", after this, add the  **"AdministratorGAME"** role to the selected user

 ### Activating the Poetry Environment